Brilliant Ways to Improve the Workplace and Boost Worker Productivity

 May 5, 2019 7:00 AM EST | 5 min read

-Researchers believe that our office environment have as much impact to our productivity as our work relationships.
+Researchers believe that our office environment has as much impact on our productivity as our work relationships.

-Those uncomfortable seats, dull lighting, and annoying work music that are supposed to make you feel better can actually affect your overall productivity levels in the workplace.
+Those uncomfortable seats, dull lighting, and annoying work music that are supposed to make you feel better can affect your overall productivity levels in the workplace.

-If not given a solution, an office environment that drains productivity CAN turn daily tasks into nightmare, sour coworker relationship, and eventually hurt the company’s bottom line.
+If not given a solution, an office environment that drains productivity CAN turn daily tasks into nightmares, sour coworker relationships, and eventually hurt the company’s bottom line.